Asteski/WinMac/README.md

 - **Revamped Terminal**

-WinMac provides you with debloated prompt with addition of completion functions and most commonly used commands in macOS/Linux, like *vim, grep, touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like:
+WinMac provides you with debloated prompt with addition of completion functions and most commonly used commands in macOS/Linux, like *vim, grep, touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like history, comuterinfo, battery, backup, ntop, rcopy, brew among ton of other functions!
+More details on Wiki page [Commands Cheat Sheet](https://github.com/Asteski/WinMac/wiki/Commands-Cheat-Sheet).

-  - *np* or *note* opens notepad with or without provided file name,
-  - *open* or *of* to open current or specific directory in Explorer,
-  - *history* or *hist* to list commands history from current and older sessions,
-  - *ntop* is a htop-like system-monitor for Windows with Vi-keybindings,
-  - *backup* as an alias of [wbadmin - Backup command-line tool for Windows](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wbadmin),
-  - *rcopy* as an alias of [robocopy - Robust File Copy for Windows](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy),
-  - *psversion, psver* or *version* to show current Powershell version.

-Examples:

-  - *open $profile* or *open C:\Users\username\file.txt* opens folder, where specified file is stored
-  - *open foldername* opens specific folder that is stored in current folder
-  - *open C:\Users* or *open C:\Program Files* opens specific folder directory
-  - *open* opens current folder
-  - *history* shows the list of commands from current and older sessions
-  - *history wsl* or *history grep winmac* searches through commands history by specific string or set of strings

 ## Benefits